yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 }
 ```

-Now the our raytracer scales logarithmically with the size of the scene.
+Now the raytracer scales logarithmically with the size of the scene.
 However, by naively
 entering the land of computer science, we have temporarily lost our ability to utilize modern
 hardware, and have to do some thinking to recover it.